 Getting your results

-Waiting for test results can be a worrying time.
-You might have contact details for a specialist nurse.
-You can get in touch with them for information and support if you need to.
+Waiting for test results or for further tests can be very worrying.
+You might have contact details for a specialist nurse and you can contact them for information if you need to.
 It may help to talk to a close friend or relative about how you feel.